The Lord Prepares Jeremiah for Greater Trials

 Faithful servants of God must be prepared for increasing trials and opposition, trusting God to sustain them through greater difficulties ahead.

-5 “If you have run with the footmen, and they have wearied you, then how can you contend with horses?
-Though in a land of peace you are secure, yet how will you do in the pride of the Jordan?
+5 “If you have raced with men on foot and they have worn you out, how can you compete with horses?
+If you stumble in a peaceful land, how will you do in the thickets of the Jordan?

 Faithful servants of God must be prepared for increasing trials and opposition, trusting God to sustain them through greater difficulties ahead.